-Gao research group works on interdisciplinary problems among mechanics, materials, computational science and biology.
+Gao research group in Mechanical Engineering at Texas A&M University works on interdisciplinary problems among mechanics, materials, computational science and biology.
 The mission of our research is to advance the fundamental understanding of multiscale mechanical behavior of materials and to make a transformative impact on materials design and discovery for diverse applications.
 Our research has plentiful applications in renewable energy, micro- and nano-electromechanical devices, additive manufacturing, and biomedical engineering.
-The group will move to Mechanical Engineering at Texas A&M University in Fall 2022.

 Phase Transition in 2D material: Monolayer MoTe2 exhibits two stable structural phases: semiconducting 2H phase and metallic 1T′ phase.
 This study quantitatively elucidates the atomistic, thermodynamic and kinetic mechanism of the phase transition under applied stress.
 The results shed light on the phase engineering of 2D TMD materials with stress at the atomic level (EML, 2020).